top of page

 Results come within 72 hours so plan accordingly.

 Be aware that you will have to upload a passport photo, but the dimensions are different to our UK version.
-Most photo booths offer the 'Indian-sized option' passport photos as well.
+Most photo booths offer the 'Indian-sized option' passport photos, or you can do a bit of fiddling on Canva.

 It may come in handy to take spares of these photos; pre-chopped, on your travels.
-Depending on where you visit, you may be asked for photos to get permits to cross particular land borders e.g. entering Sikkim.
+Depending on where you visit, you may be asked for photos to get permits to cross particular land borders e.g. entering Sikkim & Arunachal Pradesh.

-Another thing I would recommend taking with you is a bunch of photocopies of your passport.
-It is a legal requirement for guesthouses to register any tourists staying with them with the government, and they need a copy of your passport to do so.
+Another thing I would recommend taking with you is a bunch of photocopies of your passport and visa.
+It is a legal requirement for guesthouses to register any tourists staying with them with the government, and they need a copy of your passport and visa to do so.

 If you bring your own copies, it saves you from putting your passport into a stranger's hands to go and copy it for you.
 Some hotels will just snap a picture of it these days, so not completely necessary, but still handy.